tweag/pirouette/DESIGN.md

 above, our first term/state is now blocked because there isn't much one can do with an integer.
 The second term/state is not blocked because one can replace `f` by its definition and continue unfolding from there.

+#### The symbolic evaluation state -- `SymEvalSt`

+Defined in [`Pirouette.Symbolic.Eval.Types`], the symbolic state basically contains the following:

+1. A context of variables, that is a map from variable names to their types.
+   This context is typically called Γ in literature, and `gamma` in the code.

+2. A set of constraints linking variables together, for instance `l == Cons x xs`, `k != Nil` or `x = 7`.
+It is in fact not a set, but a complex union-find-based type.

+3. Statistics on the execution, for instance the number of unfoldings that took place.
+Despite the name, those statistics can have an important impact on the behaviour of the engine because they are observed to decide whether to stop the execution or not.

+as well as some extra fields necessary for administrative reasons.
+Those field names are prefixed by `sest` in the code.

+[`Pirouette.Symbolic.Eval.Types`]: ./src/Pirouette/Symbolic/Eval/Types.hs

 ### Symbolic Prover